duncanleo/smite-tracker/README.md

 # smite-tracker
-This is a web service + script to fetch Brawl Stars data from their API.
+This is a web service + script to fetch player statistics from the SMITE API.

 ### Running
 #### Web service